rdWei/DiscDoor/README.md

 >[!NOTE]
 >The installation on Windows has not been tested yet.
 If you find a way to perform the installation more efficiently, please proceed to create a pull request on GitHub or open an issue to discuss the improvements.

-### Bot Setup

-You can find a tutorial on how to setup the bot setup correctly [here](https://github.com/rdWei/DiscDoor/blob/main/docs/BOTSETUP.md).

 ## Quick Start